supercollider/supercollider/README.txt

 And be careful you're not using TextEdit or a web browser instead of the SuperCollider application when you try to execute code; SC's text editor interface is a lot like TextEdit, but only the SC editor can run code when you hit Enter.

-[Windows] The windows version of SuperCollider is called PsyCollider.
-Key commands differ from the Mac, but almost all code should work the same.
-The SwingOSC Java based GUI library is used here, however, for GUIs.
-You must use JMouseX/JMouseY in particular; PsyCollider does not support MouseX/MouseY UGens.

 [Linux] Most people use SuperCollider from emacs or gedit; there are some alternative editors available.
 For more information on Linux specific issues, check the "README_LINUX.txt" file included in the source package, and the README in the folder editors/scel for information on the emacs editor.